-Figuring out the type and just how much life insurance you need can be confusing at the best of times.
-As we enter different stages of our life it is important to consider different types of insurance to ensure you and your loved ones are protected from unforeseen losses.
+Figuring out whether you need life insurance (and what type is suitable for you) can be confusing at the best of times.
+As we enter different stages of our life it is important to consider different types of insurance to ensure your loved ones are protected from unforeseen losses.

 What types of life insurance are available in Australia?